 Magic and imaginative play is critical to healthy child development

-Most children grow out of magical beliefs around the age of 8 .
+Most children grow out of magical beliefs at around the age of 8 .
 This coincides with the age that most children will stop believing in Father Christmas.
-If children grow up and grow out of their magical make believe world’s naturally, then it seems to wrong to deliberately take away the wonder and magic before then.
-Doesn’t it?

-Children can join in the magic of Christmas that is all around them
+The magic of Christmas is all around them

 You’re not the only one creating the magic of Christmas.
-Children will be exposed to books and films and TV adverts that tell them about Father Christmas and his reindeer and how they create their Christmas magic.
-Each December they will be immersed in the whole myth of Santa Claus.
+Children will be exposed to books, films and TV adverts.
+All of these tell of Father Christmas, his reindeer and the story of Christmas.
+So every December they are immersed in the whole myth of Santa Claus.

 Tales of Santa ignite their curiosity

-Ulp!
-If you feel caught out but don’t want to destroy the magic you can bat the question back and ask
+Gulp!
+If you feel caught out but don’t want to destroy the magic, you can bat the question back and ask:

 Both can spark lovely conversations, which don’t expose a ‘lie’.